Komodo/KomodoEdit/README.md

 #### Building Steps

-Once your image is prepared you can follow the building steps for linux as described below.
+Once your image is prepared you can follow the building steps for linux as described above.
 You will be running these from the docker container, so ssh into it using the command above and then run the commands from `/komodo/dev`

 #### Running